For the College's Day of Service, Knox students volunteered around Galesburg in a variety of ways, such as pa...

 B.A., Psychology, 1983, Lafayette College.

-Human sexuality, behavioral pharmacology, affective neuroscience, gay and lesbian identities.
+Human sexuality, behavioral pharmacology, affective neuroscience.

 R21 research grant from NIH (2009-2011) The role of learning and alcohol in compulsivity and risk taking.